wiluxgit/ExtendedPlayerModels/README.md

 - `X:1` = flip X **(NOT IMPLEMENTED)**
 - `Y:1` = flip Y **(NOT IMPLEMENTED)**
 - `y:6` = UV y offset.

+### 3.2.1 Indirect Transforms
+Indirect transforms require additional data and will use the 6 least significant bits of alpha value of the pixel and as a reference to a EXT data pixel.
+What this pixel's value is used for depends on the transform. alpha = `--aaaAAA`
+ - `a:3`: x position in EXT section
+ - `A:3`: y position in EXT section

+The secondary data pixel is denoted `EXD`.
+Several faces can share the same EXT data pixel,

+ - **Manual** `(T=100)`
+   Allows you to set pixel displacement for the transform by hand.
+   - offsets corners **not** selected by the corner bitmask `c` by `EXD.r/32-16` pixels
+   - offsets corners selected by the corner bitmask `c` by `EXD.g/32-16` pixels

 ### 3.3 Examples